csespinosa/Ejercicios-JS/01. basic/README.md

     - *Description:* Design an SQL table to store basic product information, including attributes such as product ID (integer), name (varchar), discount (integer) and price(integer).

 2. **Modify Products Table - Add Description:**
-    - *Description:* Add a new column to the products table, such as "description," (varchar) to provide additional details about each product.
+    - *Description:* Add a new column to the products table, such as "description," (text) to provide additional details about each product.

 3. **Modify Products Table - Remove Discounts:**
     - *Description:* Remove the "discount" column from the products table.